 2 – As reported by BNY Mellon in December 2009.
 Please see https://www.bnymellon.com/us/en/investor-relations/index.jsp for details.

-Placements of your funds through the ICS or CDARS service is subject to the terms, conditions, and disclosures set forth in the agreements you enter into with us, including the applicable Deposit Placement Agreement.
+Placements of your funds through the IntraFi Network Deposits and/or IntraFi Network Deposits-CD Option service is subject to the terms, conditions, and disclosures set forth in the agreements you enter into with us, including the applicable Deposit Placement Agreement.
 Limits apply, and customer eligibility criteria may apply.
-If a depositor is subject to the restrictions with respect to the placement of funds in depository institutions, it is the responsibility of the depositor to determine whether the placement of the depositor’s funds through ICS or CDARS, or a particular ICS or CDARS transaction, satisfies those restrictions.
-Insured Cash Sweep, ICS and CDARS are registered service marks of Promontory Interfinancial Network, LLC.
+If a depositor is subject to the restrictions with respect to the placement of funds in depository institutions, it is the responsibility of the depositor to determine whether the placement of the depositor’s funds through IntraFi Network Deposits, or a particular transaction, satisfies those restrictions.